zaiisao/Documentation/en/Video/lastmile_windows.md

 ## Considerations

-- Only before joining a channel can you conduct a last mile test.
+- You can conduct a last mile test only before joining a channel.
-- Chances are, the callback returns UNKNOWN the first time it is triggered.
-Still you can get the test result from the callbacks coming after it.
+- The onLastmileQuality callback may return UNKNOWN the first time it is triggered.
+Subsequent callbacks will return the test results.